If I Could (1927 song)

-"If I Could" was the second single by Australian rock-pop band 1927 from their debut album ...ish.
+"If I Could" was the second single by Australian pop rock band 1927 from their debut album ...ish.
 The song was written by Garry Frost and released in October 1988.
 It peaked at number four on the ARIA Singles Chart and was certified gold.

 The song was nominated for 'Highest Selling Single' at the ARIA Music Awards of 1989 but lost to "I Should Be So Lucky" by Kylie Minogue.